Heimdall-SBOM/heimdall/README.md

 ### **Standards Compliance**
 - **SPDX 2.3**: Source files as separate `FileName` entries with `GENERATED_FROM` relationships
+- **SPDX 3.0**: Enhanced JSON format with extended relationships and metadata
 - **CycloneDX 1.6+**: DWARF data as component properties with `heimdall:` namespace (default is 1.6, can specify 1.4/1.5)
 - **Full interoperability** with existing SBOM tools and workflows